 The third level of knowing someone might be called revelation.
 You become friends with Steve.
 Removing his mask (which we all wear), he gradually reveals his inner space: his dreams, thoughts, feelings, failures, fears, hurts, etc. He invites you IN.
 You begin to know him “from the depths” of his being.
 Obviously, without revelation Jobs would remain opaque and inscrutable.

-Anticipating the next post about Jesus’ revelation, note the words of E. Stanley Jones.
-“You see God in the face of Jesus, His Son, or you do not see Him.
+E. Stanley Jones wrote: “You see God in the face of Jesus, His Son, or you do not see Him.
 You may see your imagination of Him, but you do not see Him.
 If you would come to the Reality about God you must come through His Son.
 Jesus said, ‘He who has seen me has seen the Father.'”